lucodealethea/docker-machine-kvm/README.md

 ## Restrictions

 Fedora adopted [Atomic and Kubernetes](https://getfedora.org/en/atomic/) for Docker Container orchestration.
-This fork only pretend to get the kvm driver binaries and test Docker Machine on Fedora 25 in order to play with KVM Hypervisor --> IAAS (Openstack) --> BOSH ( which deploys Cloud Foundry ).
+This fork only pretend to get the kvm driver binaries and test Docker Machine on Fedora 25 in order to play with KVM Hypervisor --> IAAS (Openstack) --> BOSH ( which deploys Cloud Foundry ) as per https://github.com/SAP/bosh-kubernetes-cpi-release